eklem/words-n-numbers/README.md

 ## Use

 The default regex should catch every unicode character from for every language.
+Default regex flags are `giu`. `emojisCustom`-regex won't work with the `u`-flag (unicode).

 ### Only words
 ```javaScript